apache/incubator-graphar/docs/applications/out-of-core.rst

 PageRank
 ------------------------

 `PageRank (PR) <https://en.wikipedia.org/wiki/PageRank>`_ is an algorithm used by Google Search to rank web pages in their search engine results.
-The source code of PageRank based on GraphAr located at `test_pagerank_example.cc`_, and the explanations can be found in the `Getting Started <../user-guide/getting-started.html#a-pagerank-example>`_ page.
+The source code of PageRank based on GraphAr located at `pagerank_example.cc`_, and the explanations can be found in the `Getting Started <../user-guide/getting-started.html#a-pagerank-example>`_ page.

 Connected Components
 ------------------------